rooklift/nibbler/README.md

 # Installation

 Some Windows and Linux standalone releases are uploaded to the [Releases](https://github.com/fohristiwhirl/nibbler/releases) section from time to time.
-Just edit `config.json` to point to your copy of Lc0 and your weightsfile (and possibly change your backend, e.g. to `cudnn-fp16`) then run the Nibbler binary.
-Alternatively, you can find those things from within the app.

 Running Nibbler from source requires Electron, but has no other dependencies.
 If you have Electron installed (e.g. `npm install -g electron`) you can likely enter the Nibbler directory, then do `electron .` to run it.
 This is mostly tested with Electron 5, but older versions may work too.

 The required Lc0 version is *v0.21.0 or later*. <!-- because we need `LogLiveStats` which was introduced in that version. --> Note that other UCI engines might run, but the results will be poor.

-# Using an lc0.config file

-Some people configure Leela with an `lc0.config` file in their Lc0 directory.
-If you do this, you should probably delete the `options` object from your Nibbler config file, as it is redundant.

 # Using high resolution monitors

 For high resolution monitors, various sizes can be upped in the config file to use more space and be more readable.
+The config file can be found via the App menu.

 # Hints and tips